Step 1) Verify & Secure Your LLC Name

 To secure and register your brand name it must be unique, not too similar to another registered name in Idaho, and shouldn’t contain any restricted wording.
-To check, conduct a Business Entity Search through the state and if there are potential trademark issues conduct another using the TESS System through the U.S. Patent Office.
+To check, conduct a Business Entity Search through the state.

 Keep in mind your LLC name should contain the words ‘Limited Liability Company’ or ‘Limited Company’.
 Abbreviations for these words like ‘L.C.’ or ‘L.L.C’ are also acceptable.
 If needed, a Reservation of Legal Entity Name can be filed to reserve an available name for 120 days.